apache/airflow/docs/apache-airflow/security/index.rst

    unauthenticated users by default.
 If allowed, vulnerabilities must be addressed by the Deployment Manager.

-Capabilities of Authenticated UI users
+Capabilities of authenticated UI users
 --------------------------------------

-The capabilities of **Authenticated UI users** can vary depending on whether the users belong to one of the general categories:
+The capabilities of **Authenticated UI users** can vary depending on what roles have been configured by the Deployment Manager or Admin users as well as what permissions those roles have.
+Permissions on roles can be scoped as tightly as a single DAG, for example, or as broad as Admin.
+Below are three general categories to help conceptualize some of the capabilities authenticated users may have:

 1. **Admin users**: They manage and grant permissions to other users, with full access to all UI capabilities.
 They can potentially execute